-This weekend might be BlizzCon but Blizzard is still in trouble from their potential International Crisis involving violations of players First Amendment Rights, but they are going all-in on Blizzcon and Tonight, we have a round-up of the news that made an impact on the web.
+This weekend might be BlizzCon but Blizzard is still in trouble from their potential International Crisis involving violations of players’ First Amendment Rights, but they are going all-in on Blizzcon, and Tonight, we have a round-up of the news that made an impact on the web.

-Blizzard issues ‘Apology’ but comes out with empty words only.
+Blizzard issues ‘Apology’ but comes out Hollow.

-Instead of being greeted by a trailer filled with fancy graphics, and something to make your wallet nervous, we’re stuck with Blizzard President J. Allen Brack on stage.
+Instead of being greeted by a trailer filled with fancy graphics, and something to make your wallet nervous, we’re stuck with Blizzard President J. Allen Brack is on the stage.
 Brack opens with an apology for its recent Ban of Hearthstone Player Blitzchung, the apology was vague, not offering details (Including any mention of China or Hong Kong).
-For more regarding the empty apology, head over to Vice.
+For more regarding the hollowed apology, head over to Vice.

-Diablo IV is happening
+Diablo IV is Happening

 After years of moving in the shadows, Blizzard pulled out one of their big guns and that was Diablo IV, this marks the first entry since Diablo III in 2012.
 Revealed in a lengthy cinematic trailer, this will take a darker turn; making a return to its original roots.
 Blizzard had this to say about the new chapter: